-The Centre for Research in Education (CREd) was established to bring all of our research activity into one space to provide focus, scale, and coherence for our students, staff, and other stakeholders.
+The School of Education Research was established to bring all of our research activity into one space to provide focus, scale, and coherence for our students, staff, and other stakeholders.

-Researchers in the Centre for Research in Education advocate for a contexualised understandings of ‘education’ across the life-span including child-care, schools, training institutions, universities and sites of informal learning.
+Researchers in the School of Education Research advocate for a contexualised understandings of ‘education’ across the life-span including child-care, schools, training institutions, universities and sites of informal learning.
 ‘Education’ is essential for nation building, social cohesion, social justice, sustainability, identity formation, and economic development.

 Our research is committed to:

 - Advancing social justice in education as a theoretical, practical and policy problem

 - Sustaining respectful dialogue between academic and practitioner knowledge

 - Advancing multiple perspectives on educational problems through ‘voiced’ research with very young people, school students, educators, parents, and policy actors.